Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Related Work

 A separate line of work has studied emotive states in LLMs, both from the output side and from the internal side.
-On the output side, LLMs produce emotional self-reports with structure resembling human responses \citep{Tavast2022}, and inducing affective states such as anxiety shifts downstream behaviour in dose-dependent ways \citep{CodaForno2023}, establishing that emotive states have real functional consequences rather than being mere surface-level text artifacts.
+On the output side, LLMs produce emotional self-reports with structure resembling human responses \citep{Tavast2022}, and inducing affective states such as anxiety shifts downstream behavior in dose-dependent ways \citep{CodaForno2023}, establishing that emotive states have real functional consequences rather than being mere surface-level text artifacts.
 Benchmarks have been developed to evaluate emotional understanding \citep{Huang2023, Sabour2024}, recent work has tracked emotional expression across multi-turn dialogue using external sentiment analysis \citep{Fazzi2025}, and emotional outputs have been mapped onto dimensional models of affect \citep{IshikawaYoshino2025}.
-On the internal side, \citet{ZhangZhong2025} showed that emotion is geometrically structured in LLM activations: it emerges early, peaks in middle layers, sharpens with model scale, and persists across tokens. \citet{WangEmotion2025} went further, identifying causal emotion circuits and achieving near-perfect emotion-expression control via circuit modulation.
-However, previous work has not asked whether emotive self-reports are informed by the corresponding internal state.
+On the internal side, \citet{ZhangZhong2025} showed that emotion is geometrically structured in LLM activations: it emerges early, peaks in middle layers, sharpens with model scale, and persists across tokens. \citet{EmotionConcepts2026} further identified emotion-concept representations that influence preference judgments and safety-relevant behaviors such as blackmail, reward hacking, and sycophancy. \citet{WangEmotion2025} went further, identifying causal emotion circuits and achieving near-perfect emotion-expression control via circuit modulation.
+However, previous work has not asked whether numeric self-reports are informed by the corresponding internal emotive state.

 Several recent studies have begun to address this gap by asking whether LLMs can report on their internal states more directly. \citet{ComShanahan2025} argued conceptually that genuine introspection requires a causal connection between an internal state and the self-report of that state, and that mimicry of introspective language is insufficient. \citet{JiAn2025} demonstrated that LLMs can learn to report and control specific activation projections, though in a constrained paradigm, requiring in-context learning and working on arbitrary directions rather than naturally arising concepts. \citet{Lindsey2026} showed that very large models can detect artificially injected concept vectors, and \citet{PearsonVogel2026} showed that a model's residual stream reveals detection of prior injections even when sampled text denies it. \citet{Plunkett2025} showed that fine-tuned models can accurately report the quantitative attribute weights driving their decisions, demonstrating that numeric reporting of learned variables is possible, albeit through explicit fine-tuning on the introspective task.
 Finally, introspective detection has been shown to be trainable into smaller models \citep{Rivera2025}.
 However, none of these studies tests whether a model, without special training or in-context examples, can produce quantitative reports of naturally arising states that faithfully track an evolving internal representation over time.